-Both the National and Commonwealth Heritage Lists employ nine similar assessment criteria but attach different thresholds.
+The criteria for National Heritage values and Commonwealth Heritage values consist of nine similar assessment criteria but attach different thresholds.
 The National Heritage criteria specify a threshold of 'outstanding heritage value to the nation'.
-None of the cultural values identified at the airport site are considered to fulfill this threshold, and further detail regarding the National Heritage List is not presented here.
+None of the cultural values identified at the airport site are considered to fulfil this threshold, and further detail regarding National Heritage values is not presented here.

-The Commonwealth Heritage List is a register of natural and cultural heritage places owned or controlled by the Australian Government.
-To be entered on the Commonwealth Heritage List, a place must have 'significant' heritage value (Department of the Environment, Heritage website, accessed June 2015).
-Nominations are assessed by the Australian Heritage Council.
-In accordance with the EPBC Act, a place has a significant Commonwealth heritage value if it meets one of the following criteria:
+The threshold for identification of Commonwealth Heritage values is 'significant' heritage value (Department of the Environment, Heritage website, accessed June 2015).
+In accordance with the EPBC Act, a place has a Commonwealth Heritage value if it meets one of the following criteria:

-- a. the place has significant heritage value because of the place's importance in the course, or pattern, of Australia's natural or cultural history; - b. the place has significant heritage value because of the place's possession of uncommon, rare or endangered aspects of Australia's natural or cultural history; - the place has significant heritage value because of the place's potential to yield information that will contribute to an understanding of Australia's natural or cultural history; - d. the place has a significant heritage value because of the place's importance in demonstrating the principal characteristics of: - i. a class of Australia's natural or cultural places, or - ii. a class of Australia's natural or cultural environments; - e. the place has a significant heritage value because of the place's importance in exhibiting particular aesthetic characteristics valued by a community or cultural group; - f. the place has significant heritage value because of the place's importance in demonstrating a high degree of creative or technical achievement at a particular period; - g. the place has significant heritage value because of the place's strong or special association with a particular community or cultural group for social, cultural or spiritual reasons; - h. the place has significant heritage value because of the place's special association with the life or works of a person, or group of persons, of importance in Australia's natural or cultural history; and - the place has significant heritage value because of the place's importance as part of Indigenous tradition.
+- a. the place has significant heritage value because of the place's importance in the course, or pattern, of Australia's natural or cultural history; - b. the place has significant heritage value because of the place's possession of uncommon, rare or endangered aspects of Australia's natural or cultural history; - c. the place has significant heritage value because of the place's potential to yield information that will contribute to an understanding of Australia's natural or cultural history; - d. the place has a significant heritage value because of the place's importance in demonstrating the principal characteristics of: - a class of Australia's natural or cultural places, or - a class of Australia's natural or cultural environments: - e. the place has significant heritage value because of the place's importance in exhibiting particular aesthetic characteristics valued by a community or cultural group; - the place has significant heritage value because of the place's importance in demonstrating a high degree of creative or technical achievement at a particular period; - the place has significant heritage value because of the place's strong or special association with a particular community or cultural group for social, cultural or spiritual reasons; - h. the place has significant heritage value because of the place's special association with the life or works of a person, or group of persons, of importance in Australia's natural or cultural history; and - the place has significant heritage value because of the place's importance as part of Indigenous tradition.